 An Excavation Permit is required for all digging within the rights of way maintained by the City of Sunset Hills.
 This includes new driveway aprons that attach to city streets.
-This does not include private roadways.
+This does not include private roadways on private property, but does include their connection within street rights of way.
+Such aprons are considered private attachments to the City's Street Network and therefor do not require inspection or meet City street pavement thickness requirements.
+Contractors are responsible to the property owner or companies that hire them for this work.
 Excavations within County roads or State areas are handled by those jurisdictions.

 If you are a contractor doing work for a private home or utility, please list that information in the Property Owner's name and address lines of the form.
 Please show the closest address below the contractor and property owner's information.
 Please indicate the appropriate pipe and utility information.
 The length, width and subsequent area information applies to the work area being disturbed within the city's right-of-way.
 This will determine the deposit amount applicable for the excavation.